JabRef/user-documentation/en/ai/ai-providers-and-api-keys.md

 ### Hugging Face

 You do not have to pay anything for Hugging Face in order to send requests to LLMs.
-Though, the speed is very slow.
+Though, the speed is very slow by default.
+You can [upgrade your user account](https://huggingface.co/pricing#pro) or switch to faster inference by [running a space on GPU](https://huggingface.co/docs/hub/spaces-gpus)